 I know tonight we’re honoring Muhammad Ali.
 The GOAT.
-But to do his legacy any justice, let’s use this moment as a call to action for all professional athletes to educate ourselves,” James said.
-“Speak up.
+But to do his legacy any justice, let’s use this moment as a call to action for all professional athletes to educate ourselves.
+It’s for these issues.
+Speak up.
 Use our influence.
-And renounce all violence.”
+And renounce all violence.

-“We all have to do better,” James added.
+We all have to do better.
+Thank you.